gpcureton/grid_test.rs/README.md

 - [ ] Reading/writing of NetCDF4 files (https://crates.io/crates/netcdf)
 - [ ] General scientific computing tasks (https://crates.io/crates/peroxide)

 There is a lot of ground to cover, so at some point I will probably organize this repo into a series of workspaces which each touch on a specific task.
+Or create some more repos.